Deaths by suicide, by local areas

 Suicide incidence data in local communities provide insight into small populations and the variability of suicide rates across Australia.
 This is particularly pertinent for suicide prevention activities.

 Direct estimates of suicide rates based on small numbers can be highly variable from year to year.
-Rates based on 20 or fewer deaths over the 5-year period in each small geographic area have not been reported due to privacy and confidentiality issues and statistical concerns.
+As such, age standardised rates based on 20 or fewer deaths over the 5-year period have not been reported.
+Additionally, some areas with small numbers of deaths have had a random number of deaths assigned to them (instead of the true number) to protect the confidentiality of individuals.
 See Technical notes to ensure the data are interpreted appropriately.

 How to use these maps

 Use the zoom and search functions to explore the map.
 Click on an area in the map to view additional information.
-Change maps by clicking on the folder icon in the top right.
 The colour shading indicates different rates of deaths by suicide, with darker shades indicating a higher rate.

 The AIHW is committed to continually improving the quality, ease-of-use, and timeliness of its products.
 In this product, we are using a new data visualisation tool to present results by geographical areas using maps.
 We welcome any feedback on this new presentation and hope that it will provide useful insights into the topic.
 As this tool is a relatively new addition to our website, we will be continuing to work to enhance its use and would welcome any feedback.